PrestaShop/docker/README.md

 This image is running with the latest Apache version in the [official PHP repository](https://registry.hub.docker.com/_/php/).

+**Important note:** In order to follow Docker best-practices, the database will be shortly removed from the PrestaShop container and an external one will be required.
+You should immediately link a database container instead of using the internal one.

-The most simple way to run this container is:
+Currently, the most simple way to run this container is:
 ```
 $ docker run -ti --name some-prestashop -p 8080:80 -d prestashop/prestashop
 ```